TunnelBear vs CyberGhost: A Bear and a Ghost Duke It Out in 2023

 As we saw in our NordVPN vs. CyberGhost article, CyberGhost is hard to beat when it comes to long-term pricing.
 Its shorter-term monthly pricing is what we’ve come to expect from a high-end VPN, but its one-year plan cuts this price in half.

 Although the annual pricing is solid, it’s still about on par with contenders like NordVPN and is more expensive annually than TunnelBear.
-The two- and three-year options are where CyberGhost’s pricing really shines, with the three-year option being one of the most affordable on the market on a monthly cost basis.
+The two-year option is where CyberGhost’s pricing really shines, being one of the most affordable on the market on a monthly cost basis.

 All the plans offered allow for seven simultaneous connections and unlimited bandwidth.
 To help ease the concerns of those who are worried about putting down such a big lump sum for a long-term VPN commitment, CyberGhost offers a free trial as well as a generous refund policy.